 (One way of avoiding this problem would be to restrict the number of words that could occur between parts of a rule; though KEDS does not have such a facility.)

-2.9.
-Problems with Reuters All factors considered, Reuters is a remarkably useful source32.
+10 Problems with Reuters

+All factors considered, Reuters is a remarkably useful source.
 Using unedited Reuters leads, we have been able to code more than 20 years of some of the most complex political interactions in the world, including the Lebanese civil war and the Arab-Israeli peace negotiations, with a relatively limited vocabulary.
-This indicates that Reuters maintains fairly consistent levels of editorial control.33 Reuters is an international news agency with a large number of readers who are not native speakers of English, so Reuters may use the English language more carefully than, say, the Washington Post.
-Reuters does not, to our knowledge, edit its reports to facilitate machine 33 32 Because almost all of our coding experience has been with Reuters, this section specifically addresses that source.
-If Reuters continues to remain inaccessible to the academic community, it is likely that most event data projects will switch to an alternative source such as AFP, but most of the problems we discuss here will be found in any newswire source. processing, but such editing is a possibility.
+This indicates that Reuters maintains fairly consistent levels of editorial control.

+Reuters is an international news agency with a large number of readers who are not native speakers of English, so Reuters may use the English language more carefully than, say, the Washington Post.
+Reuters does not, to our knowledge, edit its reports to facilitate machine processing, but such editing is a possibility.
 International finance and trading firms figure prominently as customers of Reuters and these companies often use computerized filtering systems to automatically route news stories.
 Nonetheless, four problematic characteristics of Reuters leads should be noted.